 Do You Both See It Only As a Relationship That May End Soon Or Are You Planning For The Long Run?

 Commitment to a partner is the defining feature of a long-term relationship, whether this takes the form of moving in together or agreeing not to see other people.
 Unfortunately, it often happens that one person wants to take things to the next level while the other is perfectly comfortable with the relationship as it is.
-This can pose a real challenge when it comes to sharing things like finances, or if one of you is confronted with a major life change.

 To put it frankly, a relationship in which one envisions no future is one that you shouldn't be engaged in.
 If one partner doesn't truly wish to be there or doesn't see it going on much farther, the relationship may not end today, but it will end eventually, and it is important for both you and your partner to be realistic and honest with each other.
 If someone feels like this, make sure to peacefully break off the relationship and move on with your lives and find someone who does want to be with you for a long time or vice versa.

 However, if you don't see your relationship ending any time soon, it is important to start planning regardless of how serious you may be in the present.
 The truth is that life comes with a wide variety of challenges and obstacles that many new couples may not anticipate when they first start seeing each other.
 For example, finances, religion, and family are all things that you could potentially see as an issue with the future, and without the proper preparation, these things may end up proving to be the end of your relationship.
 Make sure to properly plan for the future that you envision together and brush up using a wide variety of relationship building tools and resources that will teach you resilience and the proper skills to cope with any issue as a couple.

 Do Your Good Memories Together Outweigh The Bad?